zamanali23/ZamanAli-Portfolio/index.md

 **Skills Used:** Python, Pandas, SKLearn

-**Project Objective:** By predicting the bike rental demand in advance from weather forcast, Bike rental company position the bike according to customers' demand resulting in increase in the bike utilization.

- **Quantifiable Results:** We could predict the Bike rentals resulting in 95% acccuracy and 135% increase in Bike utilization.

-- Learned how to augment images for classfication
+**Project Objective:** Learned how to augment images for classfication

+ **Quantifiable Results:** Predicted Image from our Final model which was 7

 - Implemented a CNN model
 - Created a pipeline to improve it
 - Predicted Image from our Final model which was 7